 '''

-fact

-unification success between a goal and a fact
+fact unification success between a goal and a fact rule

-rule
+'''

 unification success between a goal and a rule head

-'''

 Following Prolog tradition, the user may define for which ports the debugger should pause for user interaction by specifying a list of leashed ports.
+Unleashed ports are just printed with no pause for user interaction.
 For example: